troubalex/11ty-blog/site/posts/2022-03-27-product-owner-booster-conf.md

 ## Conclusion

-Product companies still consider Scrum or any other agile development framework as all there is to product development.
+Too many product companies still consider Scrum or any other agile development framework as all there is to product development.
 Their mental models are still defined by the deliberately black-boxed model that these frameworks present.
 As long as there is no change, teams will be stuck in an output focused mindset.
 It is hard to break out of this habit and go after the real opportunities in this context.
 When solutions are handed to us to deliver, all we can excel at is delivery.
 That’s why we’re so good at it!

 Sadly, we leave a lot of value on the table when we operate like this.
 Our teams do not take full ownership of the business outcome, we don’t know what we’re aiming for, and ultimately, it’s close to impossible to hold us accountable for any high-value goal.
 Job ads that call for product owners instead of product managers are only one symptom of this limiting approach and only so happen to irritate me enough to send proposals to conferences about it.